Enrolling in Medicare can be a maze, but these ten essentials can help guide the way.

 If you are already taking Social Security benefits, you will be automatically enrolled in Parts A and B. You can choose to turn down Part B, since it has a monthly cost; if you keep it, the cost will be deducted from Social Security if you already claimed benefits.

 While Medicare covers your health care, it generally does not cover long-term care -- an important distinction.
 Under certain conditions, particularly after a hospitalization to treat an acute-care episode, Medicare will pay for medically necessary skilled-nursing facility or home health care.
-But Medicare does not cover costs for "custodial care" -- that is, care that helps you with activities of daily living, such as dressing and bathing.
+But Medicare generally does not cover costs for "custodial care" -- that is, care that helps you with activities of daily living, such as dressing and bathing.
 To cover those costs, you will have to pay out of pocket or have long-term-care insurance.
 Traditional Medicare also does not cover routine dental or eye care and some items such as dentures or hearing aids.
 For more on tests, items or services that Medicare doesn't cover, check www.medicare.gov/coverage/your-medicare-coverage.html.

 If you disagree with a coverage or payment decision made by Medicare or a Medicare health plan, you can file an appeal.
 The appeals process has five levels, and you can generally go up a level if your appeal is denied at a previous level.
 Gather any information that may help your case from your doctor, health care provider or supplier.
 If you think your health would be seriously harmed by waiting for a decision, you can ask for a fast decision to be made and if your doctor or Medicare plan agrees, the plan must make a decision within 72 hours.